endersgergo/simplecalc/README.md

  - [exp4j](https://lallafa.objecthunter.net/exp4j/license.html) - Apache License 2.0

 ## Credits
 Big thanks to objecthunter!
-Without their exp4j library, this wouldn't have been possible (hassle-free least).
+Without their exp4j library, this wouldn't have been possible (hassle-free, at least).